[?] Subscribe To This Site

 Or does it?

-I'm not saying that you can instantly get a happy, problem-free life just by changing your thinking, but you can start to improve things if you'll accept one simple truth:
+I'm not saying you can instantly get a happy, problem-free life just by changing your thinking, but you can start to improve things if you'll accept one simple truth:

 I am not powerless.